Emotion & Social Relations

 Involved in 7 international and national collaborative projects since 2003

-The Emotion and Social Relations Research Group is based at the Department of Experimental Psychology in the University of Oxford and is led by Dr Brian Parkinson.
+The Emotion and Social Relations Research Group is based at the Department of Experimental Psychology in the University of Oxford and is led by Professor Brian Parkinson and Dr Danielle Shore.
 The group consists of postgraduate students, visiting students and researchers who all have at least one topic in common: EMOTION.
 Our research group investigates emotions in relational contexts (including both interpersonal and group settings), as processes that are co-ordinated with other people’s emotions and behaviour.